-Located below are references to researched published by McGill faculty.
+Located below are references to research published by McGill faculty.
 Clicking the article title will redirect you to their Pub Med reference where you can find their abstract and links to the full text versions of the study.
 Note that you may need a valid McGill connection access to full text documents (click here for information on how to access these resources off campus).

 - Lacaille, J., Ly, J., Zacchia, N., Bourkas, S., Glaser, E., & Knäuper, B. (2014).
 The effects of three mindfulness skills on chocolate cravings.
 Appetite.